erhardtconsulting/images/README.md

 [FreshRSS](https://freshrss.org/) is a self-hosted RSS feed aggregator that allows you to collect and read news and articles from various sources in one place.
 It's lightweight, customizable, and supports multiple users.

-Our rootless Docker image for FreshRSS is designed to run securely in Kubernetes clusters.
-This image includes both FreshRSS and FrankenPHP, optimized for secure, rootless operation.

 ## Disclaimer

 Erhardt Consulting GmbH is not affiliated with the projects contained within these images.
 All images are provided "as-is" without any warranty.
 We aim to offer helpful resources, but we cannot guarantee the functionality or security of the applications themselves.